moiSentineL/moisentinel.github.io/src/pages/about.md

 I love my work ethic and my process of creation.
 I tend to be workaholic sometimes, and love my work (apart from meaningless school stuff).

-%% You can read about my beliefs [here](/beliefs/), although it is very, very incomplete.
- %%

 Few of my blogs that display some of my personality:

 *   [I am an addict](https://moisentinel.github.io/blog/p/i-am-an-addict)- a poem I wrote in my native language